Esri/dictionary-renderer-toolkit/docs/add-a-configuration-for-country-indicator-for-MIL-STD-2525C.md

 ## Update configuration file

 The dictionary configuration file controls the symbology and text fields that are shown in the Dictionary Symbology pane.
 This file also controls the options that are shown in the configuration section of the Symbology pane.
 To connect the country indicator to an attribute field in the data, a new symbology field must be added.
 To toggle between the flag or the two-letter abbreviation, a new option must be added to the configuration section.
-To modify the dictionary configuration, copy it from the meta table in the .stylx file and paste the dictionary configuration file in Notepad ++.
+To modify the dictionary configuration, copy it from the meta table in the .stylx file and paste the dictionary configuration file in Notepad++.
 See [Tips for creating custom dictionaries](tips-for-creating-custom-dictionaries.md).

 1. _Add an option to the configuration section:_ The configuration section of the Dictionary Symbology pane has multiple options for how all the symbols are displayed.
 For example, you can set the color for framed symbols to be the light, medium, or dark version of the symbols.
 For the country indicator, add an option called `country` that allows the user to choose to show the abbreviation or the flag.
 The name is what the control is called in the pane.
 The value sets the default option and domain are the choices shown in the drop down.